 One way to help protect against email phishing or hacking is to ensure your accounts are set up with 2-step verification.

 Two-step verification is a process that involves two authentication methods performed one after the other to verify that the person requesting access is who they say they are.

 For example, you try and log into your email from a computer you have never used before.
 After you enter your email address and password, if 2-step verification is set up, you would get a text message with a code you would need to enter.
 This is not perfect protection against phishing, but it does make it more difficult.

 Fake Facebook or Social Media Accounts

-In many of those cases, one party has wanted to use information from the other party’s profile as evidence.
-In the cases where we have been involved, normally when a fake Facebook profile has played a role, it has been one party creating the fake profile to try and friend the other party to gain access to Facebook posts.
+In many cases, one party has wanted to use information from the other party's profile as evidence.
+In the cases where we have been involved, typically, when a fake Facebook profile has played a role, one party created the fake profile to try and friend the other party to gain access to Facebook posts.

 However, there have been occasions when one party has created a fake profile of their spouse then exchanged communications back and forth to incriminate their ex.